bayesrx/GraphR/README.md

 The **mandatory inputs** of prediction function are given below.

-- **New_df**: A matrix of new external covarites based on which predicitons are made. **Note: Please ensure that the order and scale of new external covariates are same as those used in the estimation.**
+- **New_df**: A matrix of new external covariates based on which predictions are made. **Note: Please ensure that the order and scale of new external covariates are same as those used in the estimation.**

 The **optional inputs** of prediction function are given below.